aruvins/QuizMe/UserStories.md

 Changes as of April 30th:

 In the final stages of our project we decided to narrow the scope of certain things so we could focus on completing all requirements.
 We decided to get rid of entity recognition.
-We felt as though highlighting for definitions was sufficient.
+We felt as though highlighting for definitions was sufficient for the user to acquire contextual information.